 They have reason to believe that water filters produced by several leading companies are defectively designed and can crack, leak and/or drip, causing flooding and property damage.
-While a class action lawsuit has not yet been filed, the attorneys believe these companies can be sued and need to hear from people who own under-sink water filters to continue their investigations.
+The attorneys believe these companies can be sued through a class action lawsuit, but first need to hear from people who own under-sink water filters to continue their investigation.

 It’s believed that certain filters are designed in a way that allows stress to fall unevenly on their polymer casings, which hold the filters in place.
 This means that water pressure isn’t evenly distributed throughout the products, leaving the plastic casings or housings prone to failure.
 It is believed that this issue stems from the manufacturers’ failure to meet industry standards outlining how much talc should be added to these products.
 Talc provides under-sink water filters with additional strength and, when evenly dispersed in a high-enough quantity, has been shown to prevent the plastic casings from “creeping” or cracking.

 What Is Creeping?

 Creeping occurs when the plastic casing (also known as the “canister” or “housing”) shifts due to a weakness in the material.
 This can cause the filters to lose their shape and, in some cases, their watertight seals.
 If the canister cracks or creeps, any leaks can render the device inoperable and may lead to flooding and property damage.

 The number of people and products affected by this alleged design defect is still unknown.
 Many consumers who have experienced problems with their water filter systems, however, have posted their stories online.
 Some of their complaints include: